Miranda831/itchgameoff2025/README.md

 and has been independently modified, extended, and shader-adjusted for this project.

 All artwork, Spine animations, and visual assets were created by the author unless otherwise credited.

-Third-party paid assets are excluded from this repository due to license restrictions.# gameoff2d